boydivey/test/README.md

 # Wordle-React

-A Wordle clone made with React
+A Wordle clone made with React.

 ---

 ## Requirements

 You will need a modern web browser, NodeJS, and NPM to run this project.
+To complete the exercises it is recommended that you have an IDE for C# and JavaScript.

 ### Node